maryclaireteahan/letseat/README.md

 </details>

 - There are 3 features that I would like to implement in the next iteration that would improve user experience and attract more traffic to my website
-- Create a gallery page
+- Give users the option to reply to other users' comments
-- Allow users to create their posts (CRUD)
+- Allow users to reset their passwords
-- Create a booking system for adventures
+- Add a top picks section where the user admin can update their top picks of their recipes weekly

 ## Technologies Used